wepay/wepay-ios/README.md

 // Show UI asking the user to insert the card reader and wait for it to be ready
 ~~~
 + That's it!
 The following sequence of events will occur:
-    1. The user inserts the card reader (or it is already inserted)
+    1. The user inserts the card reader (or it is already inserted), or powers on their Bluetooth card reader.
     2. The SDK tries to detect the card reader and initialize it.
+        - The `cardReaderDidChangeStatus:` method will be called with `status = kWPCardReaderStatusSearching`
+        - If any card readers are discovered, the `selectCardReader:` method will be called with an array of discovered devices.
+If anything is plugged into the headphone jack, `"AUDIOJACK"` will be one of the devices discovered.
-        - If the card reader is not detected, the `cardReaderDidChangeStatus:` method will be called with `status = kWPCardReaderStatusNotConnected`
+        - If no card readers are detected, the `cardReaderDidChangeStatus:` method will be called with `status = kWPCardReaderStatusNotConnected`
+        - Once the card reader selection completion block is called, the SDK will attempt to to connect to the selected card reader.
-        - If the card reader is successfully detected, then the `cardReaderDidChangeStatus:` method will be called with `status = kWPCardReaderStatusConnected`.
+        - If the card reader is successfully connected, then the `cardReaderDidChangeStatus:` method will be called with `status = kWPCardReaderStatusConnected`.
     3. Next, the SDK checks if the card reader is correctly configured (the `cardReaderDidChangeStatus:` method will be called with `status = kWPCardReaderStatusCheckingReader`).
         - If the card reader is already configured, the App is given a chance to force configuration.
 The SDK calls the `shouldResetCardReaderWithCompletion:` method, and the app must execute the completion method, telling the SDK whether or not the reader should be reset.
         - If the reader was not configured, or the app requested a reset, the card reader is configured (the `cardReaderDidChangeStatus:` method will be called with `status = kWPCardReaderStatusConfiguringReader`)